 Literature Review

 The literature on the determinants of urban minority wage earnings contains a significant puzzle that has not yet been resolved in the existing literature.
-Much of the early literature on minority earnings focused on rural earnings and found that rural minorities are generally poorer than the majority Han population, although the extent to which this is the result of geographic factors is debated.
+Much of the early literature on minority earnings focused on rural earnings and found that rural minorities are generally poorer than the majority Han population, although this is mainly attributed to their geographic clustering in areas of extreme poverty.
 Quantitative studies on minorities in urban areas has generally found no significant difference in earnings between the Han and minorities.
 However, qualitative survey work has found minorities reporting significant levels of discrimination against them both during their job searches and at work.
 There does not exist a clear theoretical expectation as to how these findings could simultaneously be true, suggesting that new theory-building about urban minority earnings determination is necessary.

 Much of the early literature on the subject of ethnic minorities in the labour market tended to focus on the experiences of minorities in rural or peri-rural China.
 Most scholars found that minority earnings were much lower than Han earnings.
 However, scholars have been split on whether minorities faced systemic discrimination or whether minorities tended to be located in places with particularly poor job and education prospects.
 Hannum and Xie (1998) inferred that systematic biases toward minorities were present in their study of minorities in Xinjiang.
 They found that minorities generally were less able to obtain education, which hurt their job prospects.
 Controlling for geography and education, minorities also had significant earnings differences in several occupational fields, a fact that they attributed to persistent discrimination against minorities.
-From a more qualitative perspective, many authors have argued that discriminatory attitudes are pervasive amongst the dominant Han in rural China, limiting opportunities for rural minorities to advance.
-These disadvantages persist in spite of significant preferences given to minorities via extra points on examinations and other affirmative action programs (see Hasmath 2011a, 2012; Maurer-Fazio 2012).

 Other authors, focusing more on econometric research, argue that rural minorities are poor primarily due to their geographic circumstances.
 Gustafsson and Shi (2003) found that while minority incomes have grown more slowly than majority incomes, this gap disappeared when comparing majority and minorities in the same area – the problem is that minorities live in areas experiencing less economic growth.
 Gustafsson and Sai (2009a) concluded, based on their study of rural poverty rates, that minorities are much more likely to enter poverty due to their disadvantageous geographic position, but are equally likely as Han to exit from poverty once they have suffered a poverty shock.
 In a separate study, Gustafsson and Sai (2009b) also found that minority villages tend to be equally well situated as Han villages in the North and East, but particularly poorly located in the West and South.
 Given the bleak economic prospects for many minority villages, long-distance migration becomes economically attractive.
 However, due to cultural and language barriers, such migration was observed at a lower rate than would be expected given their level of poverty.